To apply you’ll need to:

 Clinical placements

-Clinical placements for GEP MBBS students at Queen Mary start in September you will spend every Thursday on clinical placement or learning clinical skills.
+Clinical placements for Graduate Entry Programme (GEP) MBBS students at Queen Mary University of London start in September of Year 1 and you will spend every Thursday in a practice-based setting or learning clinical skills.

-You will be allocated as a group of 8 work to a primary care setting where you will work with a GP tutor on a fortnightly basis through the year.
-You will be introduced to the practice team, the practice area and most importantly the patients.
-You will learn about the impact of ill health on the patient, their family and their community.
+Students in groups of 8 work with a GP tutor on a fortnightly basis through the length of Year 1.
+You will be introduced to the GP team at the surgery, the local area served by the practice and most importantly the patients.
+You will learn about the impact of ill health on the patient, their family and their community, as well as the factors that contribute to the experience of living with disease for the patient.

 Please note that all modules are subject to change.